Go on to

 was an open seating gig, the last of the so-called “dance concerts” held at

-the song Just the Same.
-A very
+the Same.
+A very unusual arrangement

-unusual arrangement of Plain Truth was played on this evening.
+of Plain Truth was played on this evening.
 It consisted only of a brief instrumental

 portion of the song used as an intro to Free Hand, with the guitar